aipartnerup/aipartnerupflow/docs/architecture/overview.md

 - Timeout handling

 **Use Case**: Tasks that need to call external REST APIs, webhooks, or remote services.

-**Note**: This is a future feature.
-CrewAI is the first task execution implementation.

 **Note**: For examples and learning templates, see the test cases in `tests/integration/` and `tests/extensions/`.
 Test cases serve as comprehensive examples demonstrating real-world usage patterns.